wpexpertsio/password-protected/readme.txt

 = I have forgotten the password.
 How can I disable the plugin? = If you go to your WordPress admin login page `/wp-login.php` and it shows the admin login fields, you should still be able to login and disable the plugin.

-If the admin login screen insteads shows the Password Protected field, you will need to access your site via SFTP/SSH and delete the Password Protected plugin folder in the plugins folder `wp-content/plugins/password-protected`.
+If the admin login screen instead shows the Password Protected field, you will need to access your site via SFTP/SSH and delete the Password Protected plugin folder in the plugins folder `wp-content/plugins/password-protected`.

-= Where can I report bugs and issues? =
-Please log issues and bugs on the plugin's [GitHub page](https://github.com/benhuson/password-protected/issues).
-You can also submit suggested enhancements if you like.

-= How can I contribute? =
+= How can I get customer support? =
-If you can, please [fork the code](https://github.com/benhuson/password-protected) and submit a pull request via GitHub.
-If you're not comfortable using Git, then please just submit it to the issues link above.
+To contact our support team, [click here](https://passwordprotectedwp.com/contact-us/) and fill out the form with your full name, email address, the reason for contact, and details about the issue.
+Our support team will generally contact you within 24 hours.

 = How can I translate this plugin? =
-If you would like to translate this plugin you can easily contribute at the [Translating WordPress](https://translate.wordpress.org/projects/wp-plugins/password-protected/) page.
+If you want to translate this plugin you can easily contribute to the [Translating WordPress](https://translate.wordpress.org/projects/wp-plugins/password-protected/) page.
 The stable plugin needs to be 90% translated for a language file to be available to download/update via WordPress.

 == Screenshots ==